 More often than not, cereal is one of the worst ways to start your day.
 It’s full of sugar and refined flours, no matter what brand you buy, and even if its gluten-free or organic.
 What you have for breakfast will often dictate how the rest of your meals will go!
 When you start off with a high sugar meal, you’re more apt to grab more sugar and you’ll continue on the blood sugar roller coaster.

-Start it off right with protein, fats, vegetables/greens, and a small amount of slow carbs or energy vegetables (like sweet potato).
+Start it off right with protein, fats, vegetables/greens, and a small number of slow carbs or energy vegetables (like sweet potato).
 Fried egg on sprouted toast with avocado spread, omelets with spinach and sweet potato, scrambled eggs, bacon, and sautéed onions, peppers, and kale.

 I find that breakfast options lower in carbs, or one that meets more of a paleo/primal outlook on eating serves me best.
-But even if you start your day out with more of a carbohydrate rich meal, do it real food style!
+But even if you start your day out with more of a carbohydrate-rich meal, do it real food style!
 Make sure to add some protein and keep it to whole grains with very limited added sugars.
 Oatmeal with chopped nuts or almond butter, a small amount of homemade granola sprinkled on yogurt, or baked oatmeal are better choices in the long run and provide your body the fuel it needs.

 4. Use Healthy Fats